bborn/opensauna/README.md

 Admin User
 ----------
-Set the boolean `admin` attribute on a user to give him access to the admin backend (`/admin`) and Sidekiq UI (`/sidekiq`).
+Set the boolean `admin` attribute to `true` on a user to give him access to the admin backend (`/admin`) and Sidekiq UI (`/sidekiq`).
 On Heroku, you can use the Heroku console (`heroku run console`) to do this.